kalekundert/byoc/README.rst

 .. image:: https://img.shields.io/coveralls/kalekundert/byoc.svg
    :target: https://coveralls.io/github/kalekundert/byoc?branch=master

-BYOC is a python library for loading configuration values from any number of sources, e.g. files, command-line arguments, environment variables, remote JSON APIs, etc.  The primary goal of BYOC is to give you complete control over your configuration.
+BYOC is a python library for loading configuration values from any number/kind of sources, e.g. files, command-line arguments, environment variables, remote JSON APIs, etc.  The primary goal of BYOC is to give you complete control over your configuration.
 This means:

 - Complete control over how things are named and organized.